Cybersecurity engineer, developer, DevOps & Cloud Enthusiast

 I work at the Crypsis Group as one of their earliest employees (~10 employees at the time, May 2016), and continue to work for them after their Palo Alto Networks acquisition.
 I've had a direct role in a lot of different pots at Crypsis, from leading a incident response R&D project that made millions to working with the Director of IT to get SOC2 Type 1 (company acquired before Type 2 period) for Crypsis.

 As a remote worker, generally I like to spend a decent amount of my free time in whatever city I'm in.
-Previously that's been DC and Philadelphia, but I have immediate family in London and NYC and plan to rent in the Central US throughout Spring 2021.
+Previously that's been DC and Philadelphia, but I have immediate family in London and NYC and rented through the central US throughout Spring 2021.

 George Mason University